JhanaviAbrol/smart-api-monitor/README.md

 # MonitorIQ - An API Monitoring System

-A simple, beginner-friendly version of MonitorIQ with a real backend and frontend talking to each other.
-No Docker, no database server to install - the backend just uses a JSON file (`backend/db.json`) as its "database."
+A beginner-friendly MonitorIQ with a real frontend and backend connected through REST APIs, using a JSON file for simple data storage.

 ## What's in here